sysfce2/libretro-dice/README.md

 correct name (for example, pong.dmy) that will get RetroArch to set up lr-dice for the correct game.

+(If you use a ROM manager like RomVault or clrmamepro, it may suggest wrapping pong.dmy in pong.zip --- that works fine as well.)

 ### Games

 |	Name	|	Base filename	|	Publisher	|	Year |	Needs ROM?	|